 Here is how the top looked after one coat:

 After a 24 hour dry time, you can add another coat of gel stain if you want it darker like I did.
+(Sometimes the gel stain takes longer to dry if it’s humid out.)

 Let your final coat of gel stain dry 24 hours.
 Then apply a coat of polyurethane.
 Add another coat after 24 hours for extra insurance.
 On our coffee table, I used this same process and applied 6, yes 6, coats of poly because I knew we would be leaving cold glasses on it all the time.
 It was well-worth the extra effort as it still looks amazing, as you can see below.